boxblinkracer/phpunuhi/README.md

 ### 4.2 Fix Structure Command

-If your storage files are not matching, you can easily use the fixing command to make sure they are in sync.
+If your storage is not matching, you can easily use the fixing command to make sure they are in sync.
 Please note, that this will only create empty translations so that the structure is the same.

 The final translations are not 100% valid in the end...only existing!